EthanWaters/reusable_digital_workflow/README.md

 Output locations are defined in the configuration files and will be created if they do not already exist.
 Any output will be saved with the naming convention: `Keyword`_`%Y%m%d`_`%H%M%S`.`File extension.
 Do NOT remove data outputs, simply take a copy.
 Previous outputs are utilised to reduce processing and reduce errors.

 ### 3.2 Reusable Workflow - Ingest Control Program Data
 This R code defines a data processing pipeline that ingests JSON exports from GBRMPA owned PWAs then formats, verifies and exports the data for utilization in the Cots Control Centre Decision Support Tool.
-The `main()` function is the entry point of the pipeline.
+The `main()` function is the entry point of the pipeline and requires a list of JSON files to ingest, a path to the config file, and a connection string to connect to the database.
+This workflow was produced so that previous

 ## 4.0 Code Documentation

 #### Function: `main(new_path, configuration_path, kml_path, leg_path)`
 - **Input:**
     - `leg_path`: path to the legacy data file
     - `new_path`: path to the new control data file